FadeRemix/PythonProjects/MonkeyType/README.md

-# Folder for all of my MonkeyType projects
+# Folder for all of my MonkeyType projects (requires own auth key.)

 ### Name Check
 Checks if a certain name is avalible.
 Has error handling.